PzKpfw999/AStar/README.md

 # AStar
-Priority queue and A* algorithm C# implement / For Unity Game
+Priority queue and A* algorithm C# implement / For UnityEngine

 Unity does not support the newest C# Priority Queue